Founder Stories

 Introduce your business and tell us your story: How did you decide on what to sell, and how did you source your products?

-SISTERWOULD is a first-to-market hair care brand that includes Braille and tactile imprinting to meet our inclusive mission, and recently we recently won the the Beacon Award for Inclusivity Champion by digital publication Beauty Independent.
 Our salon-quality products are made with high-performing skincare ingredients for your hair and scalp.
-Made in Australia with Native Australian plant extracts, our best selling Give Me Life duo helps neutralize chemical and heat processing and bring hair back to it’s healthiest state leaving it revived, replenished, voluminous, shiny and manageable.
+Made in Australia with Native Australian plant extracts.
+Our best selling 'Give Me Life' duo helps neutralize chemical and heat processing, bringing hair back to it’s healthiest state - revived, replenished, voluminous, shiny and manageable.

 quote-mark-01